-School sites were charged with initiating and responding to student absences upon the third occurrence.
-School sites continued to hold School Attendance Review Team (SART) meetings and the District continued to hold School Attendance Review Board (SARB) meetings.
-On October 13, 2021, the district and school site staff, in collaboration with San Bernardino County Probation Department, held a district-wide Attendance Outreach, and visited over 180 student/family homes inquiring how the district could assist in getting students online daily.
+A challenge was managing absences during distance learning as school sites were charged with initiating and responding to student absences upon the third occurrence.
+School sites continued to hold School Attendance Review Team (SART) meetings and the District continued to hold School Attendance Review Board (SARB) meetings, however, it was challenging to contact parents.
+On October 13, 2021, the district and school site staff, in collaboration with San Bernardino County Probation Department, held a district- wide Attendance Outreach, and visited over 180 student/family homes inquiring how the district could assist in getting students online daily.
 Parents and students were provided literature for counseling, technology and connectivity assistance, and other local community resources.
 During the second Attendance Outreach held on March 9, 2021, the same services were offered as before and over 146 student/family homes were visited.
 In addition, site administrators were asked to provide names of students who had improved their attendance during the pandemic.
 San Bernardino County donated new helmets for those students who earned a refurbished bike donated by Chino Institution for Women for their improved attendance.
 Truancy letters continued to be mailed as a gentle reminder that attendance remains compulsory during the pandemic.
-The attendance team, including Liaisons, Coordinator, Director, and Probation Officers, continued home visits weekly as requested by district schools for nonattendance and connectivity issues.
+The attendance team, including Liaisons, Coordinator, Director, and Probation Officers, continued home visits weekly as requested by district schools for non-attendance and connectivity issues.
 ACCESS TO DEVICES AND CONNECTIVITY

-The District also provided extensive support for instructional continuity.
+The District was successful in creating a plan that provided extensive support for instructional continuity.
 For example, the District deployed thousands of devices for distance learning with the help of District Tech Training specialists and the Family Engagement Center Staff.
 This on-demand support for families, students and staff provided a lifeline, specifically with a focus on Title 1 and Spanish/Mandarin speaking students and families.
 Additional electronic and digital resources included the CVUSD Ed Tech Classroom Resource Center, a Wellness Assistance hotline, a District distance learning resource webpage for families and students.
 To make these digital components accessible, students and families were provided an updated single sign-on for resources.

-Many students shared connectivity issues whether their internet and or hotspot was active, or their computer was not connecting.
-These issues were challenging to assess but were resolved.
+Challenges included many students sharing connectivity issues whether their internet and or hotspot was active, or their computer was not connecting.
+These issues were challenging to assess, however the technology team experienced success because they were able to resolve issues within their control.
+Continued challenges included matters out of the District's purview, such as poor connection from internet service providers.
 Some students did not have phones with cameras, and if they chose to use their own computers, the computers did not have cameras, so staff worked to relieve hardships for many.
 Staff worked to contact students via phone; email; friend or relative; home visits during school hours and early evening; U.S. Postal Service; registered mail; certified mail.
 Some students were not consistent in logging on, either tardy or not signing in at all to the online classroom.
 Parents actively worked to ensure students were online each day; however, student attendance became secondary to maintaining a job and providing family stability.
 Some families had limited knowledge about the use of technology for learning.
 Staff worked on bridging the technology divide by providing support that focused on building technology skills through remote tutorials and technology hotline assistance.